-&lt;sup>4 Title 42, CFR, Section 438.400(b) Title 42, CFR, Section 438.404
+&lt;sup>5 Title 42, CFR, Section 438.404

 Notice of Appeal Resolution

 A "Notice of Appeal Resolution" (NAR) is a formal letter from a Managed Care Plan (MCP) informing a member of the outcome of the appeal of an adverse benefit determination.
 The NAR informs the member whether the MCP has overturned or upheld its decision on the adverse benefit determination.